Chicago-Area Schools with Restaurant Management Training Programs

-Students complete 35 credits and may attend this program either full- or part-time.
+Students complete 36 credits and may attend this program either full- or part-time.
 Major courses include sanitation, quantity food production, menu writing/marketing, beverage management and equipment purchasing.
-In addition, students complete a course in composition, electives and a hospitality portfolio.
-An internship may be chosen as an optional elective.
+In addition, students complete courses in composition, mathematics, front-of-house management and hospitality supervision.

 Associate in Applied Science in Restaurant/Hotel Management